andrezero/andretorgal.site.old/content/blog/2017-01-03/hello-world.md

 <!-- abstract -->

-I'm working on a few thoughts about why I'm coming back to my own space on the Internet.
+I am working on a few thoughts about why I am coming back to my own space on the Internet.

 First things first: I always had the choice to keep going.